williamlagos/apple-boilerplate/README.md

 # apple-boilerplate
-Apple tracker app written with Swift by the Tutorial "Starting with Swift", to start with
+Apple app written with Swift, to start with